 That’s one of the reasons we developed DoControl – to give organizations a complete inventory of SaaS applications being used by the company and assets shared internally and externally, to monitor activities happening within those SaaS applications and to develop granular data access policies with automatic responses to limit data exposure.
 We’ve anticipated the problems posed by internal threats and developed templates and other tools to counteract them.

 Knowing that all the threats to your private data don’t just come from evil-minded hackers sitting in darkened rooms but also involve ordinary employees naively or purposefully creating openings, maybe it’s time to talk with us.
 Use this contact form to get in touch.
+Also, download our Insider Threat White Paper for a more in depth look at the topic.
 We look forward to hearing from you.